awezmm/CytoSkaler/README.md

 1. Mac OS 10.14.6 or later
 2. MATLAB 2019A Runtime (https://www.mathworks.com/products/compiler/matlab-runtime.html) (install the 2019A MAC version)

 A version for Windows and Linux will be released soon.
-The MATLAB Runtime is a free driver that allows you to tun compiled MATLAB applications or components without installing MATLAB
+The MATLAB Runtime is a free driver that allows you to run compiled MATLAB applications or components without installing MATLAB

 # Type of Data to Use